RxLaboratory/DuME/src-docs/docs/after-effects-rendering.md

 You have the option to use several threads at once when rendering *After Effects* projects, but be careful as this may not work correctly if the number of threads is too high, especially with projects needing a lot of memory.

+!!!
+Warning
+    Do not disable [color management](colors.md) when rendering an *After Effects* composition, as *After Effects* compositions are rendered in a *linear RGB* color space and not in the output color space.

 ## Add sound to an After Effects composition

 You can add another input to add sound to an After Effects composition.
 See [*Adding / Changing streams*](mapping.md)